walterrowe/magick-frames/README.md

-# magick-frames
+# Magick Frames

-magick frames applies a decorative border and shadow effect, and a logo or text to image files.
-The logo or text can appear below the image.
-A logo can be applied on top of the image at a specified edge.
-Options for decorating the image include:
+Magick Frames applies a decorative border and shadow around an image, and places logo or text below the image or places a logo inside the image at a specified edge.
+One of the significant features of Magick Frames is that it scales and positions your logo or text automatically based on your image dimensions, aspect ratio, and orientation.
+Square, vertical, and horizontal images all look as expected.
+The script has been tested on images as small as 300 pixels and as large as full size 45MP images with over 8000 pixels on the long edge.

+Options for decorating the border of your image and applying text or a logo include:

-- shadow on all edges or drop shadow bottom right
+- shadow around all the edges or a drop shadow bottom right
-- add a 1-pixel black border + 10-pixel white border frame
+- add picture frame of 1-pixel black border + 10-pixels white border
-- place a text or image-based logo below the image
+- place a two-row text label or an image-based logo below the image
-- place an image-based logo on the image at a designated location
+- place an image-based logo inside the image near a specified edge
-- set a default watermark file and label text inside the script
+- set a default logo watermark file and label text inside the script
-- specify an alternate watermark file on the command line
+- specify an alternate logo watermark file on the command line

-- creates a white matte all the way around the final image
+# What Is Magick Frames

 magick-frames is a combination of a macOS/Linux shell script [frame_it](frame_it) and a macOS AppleScript [frame_it.applescript](frame_it.applescript) wrapper.
 The frame_it shell script uses the ImageMagick image manipulation package to apply a professional looking decoration to an image file.